DHI/WaterBench-TimeSeries-WWTPINflow/README.md

 # Inflow from a waster water treatment plant

-This repository provides access to measurements of the water inflow to a waster water treatment plant (WWTP).
-The data is accompanied by observations of relevant climate variables near the WWTP.
+This repository provides access to measurements of the water inflow to a waster water treatment plant (WWTP) from Denmark.
+The data is accompanied by measurements of relevant climate variables captured by a weather station near the WWTP.

 The dataset contains approximately 18 months of hourly observations.
 The exact locations of the WWTP and weather station are confidential.

-## Intended use

-This repository is aimed at supporting educational, research, and exploratory activities, such as:

-- Experimenting with time series models for forecasting
-- Benchmarking machine learning models
-- [...]

 ## Folder structure